 Rachita is more than up for the task, but what she didn’t count on is what this case stirs up inside her; the realisation that she’s been burying a personal identity crisis her whole life.
 Truth is, she's had to work twice as hard as everyone else.
 It's not that she doesn't want to be Indian, it’s just that it would have been easier if she were white.

-Fresh, relevant and thought-provoking, DI Ray is a four-part drama written by Line of Duty actress and screenwriter Maya Sondhi (Mount Pleasant, The Kumars, Ackley Bridge, EastEnders) and produced by Jed Mercurio’s HTM Television (Bloodlands).
-Jed Mercurio (Line of Duty, Bodyguard) will executive produce the series, alongside Madonna Baptiste (The Stranger, Black Mirror, Stephen).
-It will be directed by Alex Pillai (Bridgerton, Chilling Adventures of Sabrina, Riverdale) and produced by Charlotte Surtees (Code 404, Two Weeks to Live, Dave Allen At Peace).
+Fresh, relevant and thought-provoking, DI Ray is a four-part drama written by Line of Duty actress and screenwriter Maya Sondhi (Mount Pleasant, The Kumars, Ackley Bridge, EastEnders) and produced by Jed Mercurio’s HTM Television (Bloodlands, Trigger Point, Stephen).
+Executive Produced by Jed Mercurio (Line of Duty, Bodyguard) and Madonna Baptiste (The Stranger, Black Mirror, Stephen).
+Directed by Alex Pillai (Bridgerton, Chilling Adventures of Sabrina, Riverdale) and Audrey Cooke (Eastenders, Coronation Street, The Bill).
+Produced by Charlotte Surtees (Code 404, Two Weeks to Live, Dave Allen At Peace).

 Read the ITV Press Release here